michaelemery/staticanalysis/results/init/findbugs.md

 Results can be replicated using an interactive terminal from the [michaelemery/staticanalysis](https://cloud.docker.com/u/michaelemery/repository/docker/michaelemery/staticanalysis) Docker repository.
 Copy the docker command(s) provided with each test result, and paste them into your interactive Docker session.

-If you have Docker installed on your system, you may pull/update and run you Docker instance with;
+If you have Docker installed on your system, you may pull/update and run the Docker instance for this project with;

 ```
 docker pull michaelemery/staticanalysis